Azure/bicep-types-az/generated/compute_1/microsoft.compute/2018-06-01/types.md

 * **provisioningState**: string (ReadOnly): The provisioning state, which only appears in the response.
 * **storageProfile**: [StorageProfile](#storageprofile): Specifies the storage settings for the virtual machine disks.
 * **vmId**: string (ReadOnly): Azure VM unique ID.

+## VirtualMachineScaleSetVMReimageParameters
+### Properties
+* **tempDisk**: bool: Specifies whether to reimage temp disk.
+Default value: false.
+Note: This temp disk reimage parameter is only supported for VM/VMSS with Ephemeral OS disk.

 ## WindowsConfiguration
 ### Properties